A Likelihood Perspective on Dose-Finding Study Designs in Oncology: Introduction

 In making a dose transition decision, a key scientific question to consider is whether the true DLT rate of the current dose exceeds the target DLT rate.
-If the right answer to this question is known with certainty, the right action to take would be obvious (de-escalate if the answer is yes; escalate if the answer is no), and there would be no need to stay.
+If the right answer to this question is known with certainty, the right action to take would be obvious (de-escalate if the answer is yes; escalate if the answer is no).
 In reality, the right answer is unavailable, and one has to rely on statistical evidence in the available data to make a decision.
 One may decide to escalate or de-escalate if the evidence is interpreted as providing adequate support for such an action.
 If there is not enough evidence to support either action, one may decide to stay at the current dose and collect more data.
 From this perspective, any dose transition rule can be regarded as a way to interpret statistical evidence in the available DLT data with respect to the key scientific question stated above.

-In this article, I propose to use generalized likelihood ratios (GLRs) to interpret and quantify statistical evidence in making dose transition decisions.
-The GLR is a measure of statistical evidence for comparing two composite hypotheses according to the generalized law of likelihood \citep[GLL;][]{b08,zz13}, which generalizes the law of likelihood for comparing two simple hypotheses \citep{h65,r97,b02}.
-When applied to the dose transition problem, the GLL leads to a GLR-based interval design comparable to existing interval designs.
-Different interval designs can often be calibrated to match or mimic each other (e.g., BOIN and TEQR).
-Likewise, the GLR-based design can be related to the other interval designs by calculating GLRs at decision boundaries for the other designs.
-Through these connections, the GLR-based design gives a likelihood interpretation to each existing interval design and provides a unified framework for comparing different interval designs in terms of how much evidence they require for escalation and de-escalation.
+This article proposes to use generalized likelihood ratios (GLRs) to interpret and quantify statistical evidence in making dose transition decisions.
+The GLR is a measure of statistical evidence for comparing two composite hypotheses according to the generalized law of likelihood \citep{b08,zz13}, which generalizes the law of likelihood for comparing two simple hypotheses \citep{h65,r97,b02}.
+When applied to a single-dose likelihood in the dose transition problem, the generalized law of likelihood leads to an interval design based on the GLR.
+Different interval designs can often be calibrated to match or mimic each other.
+Likewise, the GLR-based interval design can be related to the other interval designs by calculating GLR values at decision boundaries for the other designs.
+Through these connections, the GLR-based interval design gives a likelihood interpretation to each existing interval design and provides a unified framework for comparing different interval designs in terms of how much evidence they require for escalation and de-escalation.
 This comparison reveals major differences between different designs with important implications on patient safety, and motivates new configurations of interval designs (based on the GLR) with the potential to improve patient safety.